 The editorial board of IEJ shall maintain the integrity of the academic record of IEJ, and will safeguard/monitor its publishing ethics.
 No fraudulent data and no plagiarism shall be allowed in the journal.

 Disclosure of Funding Sources

-Randomized controlled/clinical trials should be presented according to the CONSORT guidelines.
-At manuscript submission, authors must provide the CONSORT checklist accompanied by a flow diagram that illustrates the progress of patients through the trial, including recruitment, enrollment, randomization, withdrawal and completion, and a detailed description of the randomization procedure.
-The CONSORT checklist and template flow diagram are available online.
+CONSORT guidelines should be presented/followed for randomised controlled/clinical trials.
+At the time of manuscript submission, CONSORT checklist, accompanied by a flow diagram, must be provided to show the progress of patient(s) throughout the trial; including enrollment, randomization, recruitment, withdrawal, completion, and a detailed explanation on the process of randomization.
+IEJ will make the CONSORT checklist and template flow diagram available online.

 Originality and Duplicate Publication